duh-its-Batman/My_Portfolio/README.md

 You're looking at an organized individual with a knack for data and numbers.
 Eyeing to be part of a professionally data driven team in an esteemed organization to learn some new relevant skills and work on real-time projects meanwhile upgrading my current skillset, to be an important asset for the company.

 ## [Project 1: Loan Prediction](https://github.com/duh-its-Batman/Data-Science-and-ML-Projects/blob/master/Loan_prediction_Git.ipynb)
+---
 ### Overview -
-- A Kaggle competition classification dataset aiming at predicting the status of **loan approval** (Y = 1 | N = 0) on the basis of multiple variables associated with it.
+- A Kaggle competition classification dataset aiming at predicting the status of **loan approval** (Y = 1 and N = 0) on the basis of multiple variables associated with it.
 - Found patterns through EDA which further helped in feature engineering.
-- The target variable was having class imbalance, so applied **re-sampling techniques** to deal with it (Random Undersampling, Random Oversampling and SMOTE).
+- The target variable was having class imbalance, so applied **re-sampling techniques** (Random Undersampling, Random Oversampling and SMOTE) to deal with it.
 - Predictive Modeling pipeline of the project used the following:

     - Algorithms: